 The rejection of healthy yet critical self-reflection is a detrimental stumbling block to our correction.
 The suppression of negative emotions and the denial of difficulty is sure to usher in more of the same.
 It’s problematic to view oneself as god because it blinds us from accurately assessing and addressing our darkness.
 Perfection can only be found in the true and living God who came into this world as a baby, died on a cross as a man and arose from the dead as our Saviour.
 God is so gracious in that He doesn’t force us to love Him.
 However, we will always feel restless and at odds when things are not right with Him.

-Before re-commiting my life to Jesus, I was under a fabricated notion of what it meant to be spiritual.
+Before re-committing my life to Jesus, I was under a fabricated notion of what it meant to be spiritual.
 After much searching, I made a very sudden decision to surrender to Christ and I haven’t looked back.
 The fulfillment which I receive from my relationship with Jesus doesn’t compare to anything else that I’ve tried in the past.